xsolla/commerce-ios-sdk/README.md

 4. Register an [Xsolla Publisher Account](https://publisher.xsolla.com/?utm_source=github&utm_medium=sdk-ios&utm_campaign=commerce) and set up a new project.

 ## Installation
-The library is available in CocoaPods.
+The library is available in CocoaPods and Swift Package Manager.

 Add the following line to your `Podfile` to include all SDKs for iOS at once: